 For those looking to be more actively involved in worship and learning, the Little Minyan offers a traditional service in a less formal setting.
 It also provides a substantive opportunity to study Torah through discussion informed by a study sheet, a full sermon (derashah), or a shorter commentary/discourse (dvar torah), often led by participants

-Shabbat study led by our Rabbis, Baruch Frydman-Kohl and Adam Cutler, whether In the Main Sanctuary, in the Little Minyan, or between the Minhaẖ and Arvit services on Saturday afternoon, always embraces something intriguing and often illuminate contemporary challenges and ideas with classical texts and perspectives.
+Shabbat study led by Rabbi Baruch Frydman-Kohl, whether In the Main Sanctuary, in the Little Minyan or between the Minhaẖ and Arvit services on Saturday afternoon, always embraces something intriguing and often illuminate contemporary challenges and ideas with classical texts and perspectives.

-Shabbat at Beth Tzedec also means the Family Service, Junior Congregation, the Shabbat Morning Program (for young people with the synagogue’s shinshinim – Israeli students here for the year), Torah Tots and Nursery, the Teen Minyan and Young Shamashim (where bar and bat mitzvah candidates interested in improving their davening skills can do so).
+Shabbat at Beth Tzedec also means the Family Service, Junior Congregation, the Shabbat Morning Program (for young people with the synagogue’s shinshinim – Israeli students here for the year) and Li'l Minyans.

 Shabbat study at Beth Tzedec is rich and fulfilling.
 No special training needed.
 All you’ve got to do is show up.
 Please do!